-- De-Identified: Respondents count the number of ACE categories on the screening tool that they or their child has experienced and indicate only the total score without identifying which ACE(s) they or their child have experienced. - Identified: Respondents count the number of ACE categories on the screening tool that they or their child has experienced and specify which ACE(s) they or their child have experienced.
+- De-Identified: Respondents count the number of ACE categories on the screening tool and indicate only the total score - without identifying which ACE(s) they or their child have experienced. - Identified: Respondents count the number of ACE categories on the screening tool and specify which ACE(s) they or their child have experienced.

-Providers may choose whether to use de-identified or identified tools based on their and their patients' comfort level.
+Clinical teams may choose whether to use de-identified or identified tools based on their and their patient's comfort level.
 See Trauma-Informed ACE Screening Strategies below for information on the de-identified and identified tools and screening in a trauma-informed manner.